zfgema/bridgingopenborders/02_Thorne_Rogers.md

 </li>
 <li id="fn7">https://www.theguardian.com/technology/2017/mar/07/murder-james-bates-defendant-echo-recordings-amazon<a href="#fnref7">↩</a>
 </li>
-<li id="fn8">Marin, E., Singelée, Garcia, F., Chothia, T., Willems, R. and Preneel, B. (2016)  On the (in)security of the Latest Generation Implantable, Cardiac Defibrillators and How to Secure Them, ACSAC '16 Proceedings of the 32nd Annual Conference on Computer Security Applications, P226-236<a href="#fnref8">↩</a>
+<li id="fn8">Marin, E., Singelée, Garcia, F., Chothia, T., Willems, R. and Preneel, B. (2016)  <i>On the (in)security of the Latest Generation Implantable, Cardiac Defibrillators and How to Secure Them</i>, ACSAC '16 Proceedings of the 32nd Annual Conference on Computer Security Applications, P226-236<a href="#fnref8">↩</a>
 </li>
 <li id="fn9">https://www.wired.com/2017/04/ubers-former-top-hacker-securing-autonomous-cars-really-hard-problem/<a href="#fnref9">↩</a>
 </li>